emiliano-gandini-outeda/emiliano-gandini-outeda/README.md

 - 🧠 Experienced in **Python**, especially in data analysis and data treatment
 - ⚙️ Building and integrating **REST APIs** using **FastAPI**
 - 🔒 Implementing authentication flows, including **OAuth2 with Google**
-- 📝 Deducated to write clear and detailed technical docs
+- 📝 Dedicated to write clear and detailed technical docs
+- 🤖 Automation builder with **n8n**
 - 🧰 Specialized in:
   - HTML & CSS
   - Tailwind CSS